 Palm Beach is home to five of the seven species of sea turtles found throughout the world.
 Not many places throughout the world can say that!
 Leatherbacks, loggerheads, greens, hawksbills, and Kemp’s ridley sea turtles call Palm Beach home.
 We are so certain you will see a sea turtle while scuba diving in Palm Beach that we can almost guarantee it.
 Not only can you see these sea turtles during your dive, but the leatherback, loggerhead, and green sea turtles also nest on our beaches between the months of March and October.
 You can join one of the many sea turtle walks organized by the different sea turtle conservation organizations in Palm Beach to see them during these special times.

 If you’re looking for large fish, we have you covered!
 While scuba diving in Palm Beach you will come face to face with leviathans such as the big puppy dogs of the sea — the goliath grouper.
 These groupers, the largest of their kind in the world, can reach up to 8.2ft. and 800lbs.!
-Many of the reefs have their share of local resident goliath groupers year round, but you will definitely want to mark your scuba calendar for late August through September (sometimes pushing into October) when these goliath groupers congregate in massive numbers for the annual goliath grouper spawning aggregation.
+Many of the reefs have their share of local resident goliath groupers year round, but you will definitely want to mark your scuba calendar for late August through September (sometimes pushing into October) when these goliath groupers aggregate in massive numbers for the annual goliath grouper spawning aggregation.
 Our wrecks get covered in over a hundred of these leviathans along with millions of baitfish swirling around the wrecks and groupers in a mass.
 This spectacular underwater event has reached worldwide recognition including the pages of National Geographic!

 Are you a shark and ray fanatic?
 Our abundance and diversity of shark and ray species is quite impressive.
 We’ve got nurse sharks, sometimes hundreds strong during their yearly mating aggregation, Caribbean reef sharks, lemon sharks, bull sharks, hammerhead sharks (both the great and scalloped variety), sandbar sharks, spinner sharks, tiger sharks, silky sharks, dusky sharks, and whale sharks.
 The list of sharks is quite extensive!
 Few places in the world have such a healthy and abundant population of sharks.
 And in even fewer places can you see an acrobatic show like that put on by the spinner sharks even before you go scuba diving.
 These sharks leap out of the water just like spinner dolphins!